Ksisung/ksisung/README.md

 - 🔭 Currently assisting users in WiX Answers, Zendesk, Github and JIRA

-- 🌱 Love learning new stuff; I love music, dancing, and hang out with my friends in Arizona
+- 🌱 Love learning new stuff, making music, dancing, and hanging out with family and friends in Arizona

 - 💬 Ask me about: inkFrog Classic, InkFrog Open, eBay Connect, Shopify, BigCommerce and Amazon